- Relocation Services

 We have been moving classic cars and motorcycles to Canada from the UK since 1990.
-Speak to us today about a quote for importing your classic vehicle to Canada.
+Read our Vehicle Shipping FAQs or speak to us today about a quote for importing your classic vehicle to Canada.

 We have been moving pets with their families from the UK to Canada for over 30 years.
 To check the latest requirements and get a pet travel quote, talk to us today.

 We work with a complete network of verified temporary accommodation providers across Canada who offer the best market rates.
 Talk to your Move Consultant to help them get you the best price and can even handle the booking for you.
 Get a temporary accommodation quote.